Injury Attorneys | Restoring LivesTM

-While the medical malpractice part of Prop 46 is attracting the usual rhetoric about increases in health care costs vs. fairness to patients and their families who have been harmed by doctors, the drug testing part has also attracted notice, according to the Sacramento Bee.
+While the medical malpractice part of Prop 46 is attracting the usual rhetoric about increases in healthcare costs vs. fairness to patients and their families who have been harmed by doctors, the drug testing part has also attracted notice.
 The theory is that if airline pilots and others have to urinate in a cup, why not health care workers?
-Indeed there have been a few cases of patients who have been harmed because their health care providers had been abusing prescription drugs to which they have ready access.
+Indeed, there have been a few cases of patients who have been harmed because their healthcare providers had been abusing prescription drugs to which they have ready access.

 Opponents of Prop 46 accuse supporters of masking their true intent by including the drug testing provision, which they claim is to enrich trial lawyers at the expense of doctors.
-However there has been no position taken by the California Medical Association about a stand-alone drug testing law.
+There has been no position taken by the California Medical Association about a stand-alone drug testing law.